 Direct selling is the selling of products in a non-retail setting, for example, at home, online, or other venues that are not a store.

-I’ve been in the direct sales (or party plan) industry for over 17 years, and I have a multi-million dollar organization.
+I’ve been in the direct sales (or party plan) industry for 20 years, and I have a multi-million dollar organization.